patchapps/rabbit-hutch/README.md

 	- [ ] Add Http Appender to post messages to url e.g. pastebin.org or mongodb REST interface
 	- [ ] Come up with better config mgt for gems like adding a management Command Line Interface to set env settings
+	- [x] Add a Web UI to manage the service